 At Moonan, Stratton & Waldman, our partners Kristen Prull Moonan and Amy Stratton and their team take a hands-on approach … from the very first meeting to the conclusion of your legal matter.

-Our firm’s roots date back three generations and we are proud of our long-term relationships with clients and their families.
-Our founding partner Irving Waldman remains active on a part-time basis.
+Our firm’s roots date back three generations and we are proud of our long-term relationships with generations of clients and their families.

 We are conveniently located at Four Richmond Square on Providence’s East Side with plenty of free parking and handicapped accessibility.